WHAT DOES THE PRACTICAL DRIVING TEST REQUIRE?

-Watch the You Tube video to learn about the "tell me" and "show me" questions - APPLIES FROM 04/12/2017.
+Watch the You Tube video to learn about the "tell me" and "show me" questions.
 For information on how to book or amend your practical driving test go to the DVSA section of our Links page!

-Watch an official DVSA video about what happens during the practical driving test below - APPLIES FROM 04/12/2017.
+Watch an official DVSA video about what happens during the practical driving test below.
 For information on how to book or amend your practical driving test go to the DVSA section of our Links page!

 The national average practical driving test pass rate is about 49%, so make sure that you take regular driving lessons tailored to your individual needs and covering the DVSA driving lesson syllabus with a professional DVSA Approved Driving Instructor (ADI) such as Shamrock Driving School so you maximise your chances of passing first time!
 Using realistic Mock Driving Tests Shamrock Driving School will ensure you are ready and prepared for your DVSA Practical Driving Test!